 This morning, trek back to the jeep and head back to the Karakoram Highway and onto Chilas.
 Here you will drive over the Babasur Pass and into the scenic Kagan Valley, a jewel among the many beautiful valleys in the Mansehra District of Hazara.
 Lofty peaks crown the mountain ranges on either side like turrets, ranging in height from 12,000 to 17,000 feet.
 Encounter the Gujar nomads of the Kaghan Valley.
 You will find them camped along the road in their traditional tents and moving up and down the valley with their herds of sheep and goats as they take them to higher pastures of the upper Kaghan Valley in spring and bring them down again in autumn.
 (B)

-Overnight in Northern Retreat Naran.
+Overnight in Northern Retreat Naran or similar

 This morning, you will visit the legendary lake, Saif-ul-Muluk at 3200m via local jeeps.
 Where Malika Parbat (5271m), the highest peak of the valley, towers over the lake and offers incredible photography opportunities.

 Lalazar is at an elevation of 3.123m (10,246 ft) above the sea level, located in upper Kaghan Valley in Mansehra District of Khyber Pakhtunkhwa province of the Pakistan.
 It can be found to the south-west of Batakundi.
 The track is 4.2 km long with incredible landscapes, pine forests, scenic views and charming weather.
 It’s a typical Pakistani mountain road, with hills on one side and the Kunhar River on the other side.
 (B)